Developer Console

 To organize your code, use placeholders or stubbed out code snippets to call the following methods in the following places:

-Invoke the onCreate() and onResume() methods that call these APIs from your app's main activity.
+Invoke registerListener() in the onCreate() method of the app's main activity.
+Invoke the other three methods in the onResume() method of the app's home activity (the primary activity used by the app).
 These four calls, which are part of the PurchasingService class, provide the foundation for executing an in-app purchase.
 The steps that follow go into more detail about how to implement these calls and provide sample code snippets that you can use to model your code.

 2. Implement and register PurchasingListener